72 Kgs In Lbs

 • Q: Is it better to track my weight in kilograms or pounds?

 • A: Both units are valid, and the best choice depends on personal preference and the context.
-However, the metric system (kilograms) is generally preferred for scientific and medical applications due to its simpler conversion factors.
+Still, the metric system (kilograms) is generally preferred for scientific and medical applications due to its simpler conversion factors.

 • Q: How accurate is the conversion factor of 2.20462?